Page last updated on: April 6th, 2021

-Agave was the daughter of Cadmus, the King of Thebes and a sister of Semele, the mother of Dionysus.
+Agave was the daughter of Cadmus, king of Thebes, and a sister of Semele, the mother of Dionysus.

-When he grew up, Dionysus decided to impose a heavy punishment on Agave who shamelessly dared to question his divine origin.
-So he decided to return to the city of Thebes, where he was born and the grave of his mother lied.
-During that time, Pentheus, the son of Agave was reigning.
+When he grew up, Dionysus decided to inflict a severe punishment on Agave, who shamelessly dared to question his divine origin.
+So he decided to return to the city of Thebes, where he was born and where his mother's tomb lay.
+During this time Pentheus, the son of Agave, ruled.

 Once there, Dionysus ordered all the women of the city to go to the mountains and become intoxicated in order to praise him as the god of wine.